SerkanEren89/spring-boot-rabbitmq-example/README.md

-# spring-boot-elastic-search-example
+# spring-boot-rabbitmq-example

-This project is an example spring boot and dockerized Elasticsearch instance.
+This project is an example spring boot and dockerized rabbit mq instance.

 **Configuration**
 * Spring-Boot is running at localhost:8081
-* Elasticsearch is running at localhost:9200, but receives direct communication from Spring via 9300

 **Starting the app**

-`$ docker-compose up -d`
+`$ docker-compose -f docker-compose-rabbitmq.yml up -d`

-`Starting elasticsearch_elasticsearch_1 ... done`
+`Starting rabbitmq ... done`

 Then run the following command: